au-research/raido/doc/technical-debt.md

 Want to re-do the versioning.
 Current plan:
-* replace the `git-version` plugin with some simple imperative code to lookip the version from `git describe` and commit id.
+* replace the `git-version` plugin with some simple imperative code to lookup the version from `git describe` and commit id.
   * can just try to invoke `git` at the command line
-* allow the ability to pre-empt the lookup with an env var - so you can still have stuff work inside `codepipeline`
+* allow the ability to preempt the lookup with an env var - so you can still have stuff work inside `codepipeline`
   * passing in the commit id will be easy, probably have to go `git descrive` based functionality.
 That's ok, because we don't use a version for the